Welsh Black cattle

 Welsh Black cattle for sale and many other breeds

-As Ireland’s largest exporter of dairy cattle to the UK, our extensive range of contacts enable us to supply breeds such as; Ayrshire, British Friesian, Dairy Shorthorn, Guernsey, Holstein, Kerry and Jersey.
+As Ireland’s largest exporter of dairy cattle to the UK, our extensive range of contacts enable us to supply breeds such as; Ayrshire, British Friesian, Brown Swiss, Dairy Shorthorn, Guernsey, Holstein, and Jersey.